rjenc29/numerical/README.md

 # numerical
-Collection of numerical routines and research ideas
+A repository of numerical routines and research ideas implemented in Python.

+Numba JIT-compiled algorithms:
+- Exponentially weighted moving average
+- Rolling sum

+numba.cuda implementations:
+- matrix multiplication

+Some of these routines offer substantial speed improvements over their pandas / numpy equivalents.